-9 injured when subway car derails in Boston
+9 hospitalized when subway car derails in Boston

 Local emergency officials said none of the injuries are life-threatening.

 Officials with the Massachusetts Bay Transportation Authority said the accident occurred at about 11 a.m.
-Saturday when a Green Line subway car derailed in a tunnel near Kenmore Square.
+Saturday when a Green Line subway car derailed inside a tunnel near Kenmore Square.

 A 10th individual was reported injured but declined treatment.
+Among the injured was the train’s operator.
+About 50 firefighters responded to the scene.

 Most Read Stories